Signing and Pushing TorizonCore Packages to Torizon Platform Services

-In this article, you will learn how to use the TorizonCore Builder Tool for signing and pushing packages to the Torizon Platform Services.
+In this article, you will learn how to use the TorizonCore Builder Tool for signing and pushing packages to the Torizon Cloud.

 This article complies with the Typographic Conventions for Torizon Documentation.